 Printing processes create some problems because, like a lot of machinery, the control has to happen in real-time.
 There is a need for at least a basic local controller in the printer.
 This local control then gets elaborated.

 Once a printer has a microprocessor it can do many more things.
 For instance in the description of how text is formed the characters were 9 pins high and 7 wide with a one dot gap between them.
 There could be several different fonts, which is just a matter of switching between character generator memories.
 More interestingly the fonts could be different sizes, ranging from a 6x4 matrix (dreadfully compact but just about readable) to a rather expansive 9x9.
-To do this the divider used to provide the character and column positions need to be changed.
+To do this the divider used to provide the character and column positions needs to be changed.
 If the counters are actually being kept by a microprocessor that is no problem.

-from the ordinary data stream into a control mode.
+There is a problem with this, however.
+There is nothing in the ASCII code to specify a font.
+Teleprinters didn't have fonts.
+ASCII does provide an escape code and when this is encountered in the data stream it implies escaping from the ordinary data stream into a control mode.
 Printers typically used escape codes to specify what they would do.
 Epson, for instance used a print-control language called Esc/P. Likewise HP's PCL language was originally created for dot-matrix and inkjet printers.

 For a while in the early 1980s almost every printer manufacturer introduced their own escape sequences.
 Furthermore so did video-terminal manufacturers.
 The terminal manufacturers sobered up after a while and cooperated to develop ECMA-48 / ANSI X3.64 escape codes